 By Rail– The Rishikesh Railway Station is the nearest railway station to the village of Mana.
 It is connected to the major cities of India.
 From the station, you can easily hire a bus or cab to reach Mana or Badrinath.

-By Road– Many buses ply from New Delhi and few other Northern cities which will drop you till Rishikesh.
-From Rishikesh just get on a bus or cab and reach till Badrinath.
+By Road– Many buses ply from New Delhi and a few other Northern cities which will drop you at Rishikesh.
+From Rishikesh just get on a bus or cab and reach Badrinath.
 From Badrinath, Mana is only about 3 km only.